recc-tech/tech/checklists/weekly/mcr-sound-setup.md

   - The expected level is generally -20 to -10 dB, although it depends on the instrument.
     - e.g., the bass tends to be pretty steady, so the trim should be in that range.
     - e.g., the keys can vary a lot depending on how hard the pianist is playing, so you should be a bit more permissive.
+- [ ] Check that the channels (especially for speakers and vocalists) are assigned to the right DCA and have the right effects.

 TODO